vnh7t/Leetcode-Blind-75-Gprep/README.md

 Boolean field which specifies whether the node corresponds to the end of the key, or is just a key prefix.
 Representation of a key in trie

-Figure 6.
-Representation of a key "leet" in trie.

-Java

 Two of the most common operations in a trie are insertion of a key and search for a key.

 Insertion of a key to a trie